Subcutaneous fluids are fluids given under the skin. This means they can

 needle), you remove the fluid from the fluid bag with a syringe, then attach

-the needle to the syringe and place it under the skin.
-You then gently squeeze
+a needle to the syringe and inject the needle under the skin, before gently squeezing

 the syringe so the fluid goes into the cat.
 This method means it is easier to